v1su/bday/README.md

-# 🎉 Birthday Notifier Bot
+# 🎉 Birthday Notifier V2

 A lightweight **Telegram bot** built using **Telethon**, designed to send daily birthday reminders directly to your Telegram chat.
 Never forget a loved one's special day again!